kharon13/arch2018/README.md

 ###########################################################################
-# Learn ArchLinux Install v0.1b (fork https://github.com/ordanax/arch2018)
+# Learn ArchLinux Install v0.1b (forked from ordanax/arch2018)
 ###########################################################################

 This script install ArchLinux XFCE + AUR + XFCE config.
 Also you can add own /home directory as well as XFCE config.